AICP Candidate Pilot Program

 Step One: Enroll in the AICP Candidate Pilot Program

-APA will verify program enrollment no later than six weeks after an enrollee completes these steps.
-Accepted enrollees will receive an exam-preparation tip sheet.
+APA will verify program enrollment for graduate participants no later than four weeks after an enrollee completes these steps.
+Accepted enrollees are encouraged to review these exam prep tips.
 They also may begin earning Certification Maintenance credits and select mentors.

-IMPORTANT: Although eligible members may enroll in the AICP Candidate Pilot Program at any time, when you enroll may affect when you can take the AICP Certification Exam.
-Members who join the program as students must re-enroll, and graduates must enroll by a deadline set for each exam cycle.
+IMPORTANT: Although eligible members may enroll in the AICP Candidate Pilot Program at any time, since graduation is required to register for the exam, when you enroll may affect when you can take the AICP Certification Exam.
+Members who join the program as graduates must enroll by a deadline set for each exam cycle.
 Specific dates are posted below.

 Requirements for Step Two depend on whether the AICP Candidate Pilot Program participant was a student or a graduate at the time he or she enrolled in the program.

-Program participants who enrolled as students must update their enrollment by submitting updated education verification documents upon graduation.
-It could take APA up to six weeks to examine documents and update enrollment and participants should refer to the specific deadlines shown below.
+Program participants must graduate to register for the exam.
+It could take APA up to four weeks to examine graduation verification documents.
+Participants should refer to the specific deadlines shown below.

 Registering for the exam:

-- Register for the exam by paying a $100 exam fee in December–March (for the May exam) or in June–September (for the November exam); and
+- Register for the exam by paying a $100 exam fee in December–April (for the May exam) or in June–October (for the November exam);

-- Schedule an exam date with Prometric up to two days before the exam administration window opens.
+- Schedule an exam date with Prometric up to two days before the exam administration window opens; and

-Program participants who have passed the AICP Certification Exam are eligible to join AICP and use the AICP credential when they have:
+Program participants who have passed the AICP Certification Exam are eligible to join AICP and use the AICP certification when they have:

 - Earned the required years of professional planning experience;

-- Paid the final installment of the exam fee: $375;
+- Paid final installment of the exam fee when submitting the application: $375